shuribox/shuribox/README.md

 ships are okay to int!!! just, not anything proship...obviously T_T

-slingshot, shuriken, steampunk glove id from phighting !! + MORE
+slingshot, steampunk glove id from phighting, !! + MORE

 i lovee skateboard phighting i never shut up about him..